 Polina Barskova was born in St.Petersburg in 1976.
 She began publishing poems in Russian journals and released the first of her books at 15.
 She came to the United States in 1998 in order to pursue graduate studies at Berkeley, after having already completed a degree in classical literature at St. Petersburg University.
 Currently, she works at a small liberal arts college in Massachusetts .
 In 2015, Barskova won the Andrei Bely Prize, one of the most prestigious literary prizes in Russia, for the book of prose Живые картины.

 Pavel Basinsky was born in 1961 near Volgograd.
 He studied at Saratov University and at Maxim Gorky Literary Institute in Moscow.
 He holds a Ph.D. in Comparative Literature.
 Basinsky’s book Leo Tolstoy: Escape from Paradise, came out in July 2010 and within two months had been reprinted twice.
-Escape from Paradise was ranked among the top ten most popular books in Russia for Summer-Autumn 2010.
-Pavel Basinsky’s new book, Лев в тени Льва (Lev in Leo’s shadow), which chronicles Leo Tolstoy’s relationships with his children particularly with his third son, Lev, was presented on Sept.
+It was ranked among the top ten most popular books in Russia for Summer-Autumn 2010.
+Basinsky’s new book, Лев в тени Льва (Lev in Leo’s shadow), which chronicles Leo Tolstoy’s relationships with his children particularly with his third son, Lev, was presented on Sept.
 13, 2014 at the “Yasnaya Polyana” Cultural Center.